The shoppers barge in, they’ve been busy, half a dozen bags plus the food.

 “So I’m told, this girl isn’t in school yet, but I can’t foster her, nobody wants to adopt.
 I know you have kids already, too much of an imposition?”

 “Hell, I do almost nothing, there are three moms here and three kids who have their own unique traits, which include being highly protective of each other.
 We home school,” which is a minor fib, we don’t have classes or even study sessions, the kids educate themselves.

 “Can you take a look?
 Meet her?
 She’s withdrawn, understandable when people look at her like she’s a freak.
 She not a freak, she has genetic pigmentation issues, none of which is her fault.”

 “With us for now, but the other kids waiting on foster placement…”

 “Pick on her.”

 A sigh, “Yes, and she doesn’t know what she’s done wrong.
-In her own way, she’s beautiful, if we don’t place her, she’s going to deteriorate, that is, withdraw completely.
+In her own way, she’s beautiful, if we don’t place her with the right people, she’s going to deteriorate, that is, withdraw completely.
 No reason for it but ugly human nature.”

 “Anaheim is a couple hours from here, Zoe C and Natalie can be there by noon.”

 She gives me the address, we ring off, I round up the family.